 First of all, when your code is on production it’s usually already too late for testing 😓.
 You want to run your tests so that your customers don’t get a broken product, so usually you should test your code before it arrives into your customers’ hands.

 Secondly, you don’t want to mess with production without first messing with staging.
 This is really a consequence of the point made above.
 If you haven’t run your tests on a staging environment first and your tests break things up, they’ll break production and that’s - to put it mildly - undesirable.
 Tests are meant to find bugs, and bugs are unpredictable, you can never be sure of their extent.
-In short, you may end up in tearing down your production environment or even destroying data.
-On the positive side, it’s better that your tests find the problem instead of your customers, at least you get notified.
+You may end up tearing down your production environment or even destroying data, who knows.
+On the positive side, it’s better that your tests find the problem instead of your customers, at least you get notified 😝.

-Another reason for not running your tests on production is the complexity of the clean up process.
-On a testing/staging environment you can just bootstrap the database from scratch every time you deploy, effectively resetting the state of the application after every test.
-It may not seem a problem at first, but imagine running you tests multiple times a day for years.
+Another reason for not running your tests on production is the data noise.
+Imagine running you tests multiple times a day for years.
 You will end up having a lot of noise in your production data, which will make it difficult to extract meaningful information from it.
+And data nowadays is a precious resource.
+On a testing/staging environment you can just refresh the database every so often, if you ever need to, to get rid of all the data created by tests.
+Clearly, this is not so simple on production.

 Well, first of all, your staging environment is not what your customers use.
 A staging environment should replicate as closely as possible the production setup, however, your staging environment will never be exactly the same as your production environment.
 At the very least you will have different URLs, but you can also have different API keys for external services or variables that enable/disable things when on production rather than on staging.
 These are your dark spots in your QA strategy, and can only be removed by testing your production environment as well.